 Special Experiences at Walt Disney World for Families

 Disney’s Wild Africa Trek in Animal Kingdom was one of our first Disney Family Experiences.
-A birthday gift from my sister this was also kinda pricey!
+A birthday gift from my sister this Disney Tour was also kinda pricey!
 Don’t let the price however deter you, you really won’t experience anything like this anywhere else for cheaper.
 And it all goes to a good cause.
-You’ll even get to choose which wildlife species the proceeds from your ticket goes to at the end of this 3 hour experience.
+You’ll even get to choose which wildlife species the proceeds from your ticket goes to at the end of this 3-hour experience.

-You and the family will be get strapped into vests with cords to keep you safe and you’ll embark on visiting the hippos, learning about the animals, walking across some scary trek-like rope bridges and then settle for lunch at the pavilion overlooking the savanna.
+You and the family will be getting strapped into vests with cords to keep you safe and you’ll embark on visiting the hippos, learning about the animals, walking across some scary trek-like rope bridges, and then settling for lunch at the pavilion overlooking the savanna.